CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 where y is the activation output value of the neuron, and $Vm_r$ is the *reset potential* that the membrane potential is reset to after a spike is triggered.
 Biologically, there are special potassium ($K^+$) channels that bring the membrane potential back down after a spike.

 This simplest of spiking models is not *quite* sufficient to account for the detailed spiking behavior of actual cortical neurons.
 However, a slightly more complex model can account for actual spiking data with great accuracy (as shown by Gerstner and colleagues [[@BretteGerstner05]], even winning several international competitions!).
 This model is known as the *Adaptive Exponential* or AdEx model ([Scholarpedia Article on AdEx](http://www.scholarpedia.org/article/Adaptive_exponential_integrate-and-fire_model).
 We typically use this AdEx model when simulating discrete spiking, although the simpler model described above is also still an option.
 The critical feature of the AdEx model is that the effective firing threshold adapts over time, as a function of the excitation coming into the cell, and its recent firing history.
 The net result is a phenomenon called **spike rate adaptation**, where the rate of spiking tends to decrease over time for otherwise static input levels.
 Otherwise, however, the AdEx model is identical to the one described above.

+## Channel zoo

+* all the other channel types and plots for each, and key discussion of issue of stability over time.

+[[neuron channels]] has all the details.

+## Additional details

+There are a number of optional in-depth pages providing more details about biological and computational neurons.

+* [[Neuron electrophysiology]]: more detailed description of the electrophysiology of the neuron, and how the underlying concentration gradients of ions give rise to the electrical integration properties of the neuron.

+* [[Neuron input scaling]]: details on how excitatory and other neural inputs are computed and scaled across multiple different input projections.

+* [[Neuron equilibrium potential]]: shows how to derive the _equilibrium_ (steady-state) $Vm$ equation, which clearly exhibits the relative tug-of-war dynamic.

+* [[Neuron bayesian|Neuron as a Bayesian optimal detector]]: shows how the equilibrium membrane potential represents a Bayesian optimal way of integrating the different inputs to the neuron.